-The Principal is responsible for the implementation of this policy, including:

-- Ensuring that staff (including temporary staff) and volunteers: - Are recruited in line with the safer recruitment policy and procedures - Are informed of our systems which support safeguarding, including this policy, as part of their induction and training - Understand and follow the procedures included in this policy, particularly those concerning referrals of cases of suspected abuse and neglect - Communicating this policy to parents/carers when their child joins the school and via the school website. - Ensuring that the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent. - Ensuring that all staff undertake appropriate safeguarding and child protection training, and updating the content of the training regularly. - Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate (see Appendix 3). - Making decisions regarding all low-level concerns, though they may wish to collaborate with the DSL on this.
+- 6.8.1.
+The Principal/Headteacher is responsible for the implementation of this policy, including: - Ensuring that staff (including temporary staff) and volunteers: - Are recruited in line with the Trust's Safer Recruitment Policy and Procedures - Are informed of our systems which support safeguarding, including this policy, as part of their induction and training - Understand and follow the procedures included in this policy, particularly those concerning referrals of cases of suspected abuse and neglect - Communicating this policy to parents/carers when their child joins the school/academy and via the school/academy website. - Ensuring that the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent. - Ensuring that all staff undertake appropriate safeguarding and child protection training, either on an annual basis or on appointment. - Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate (see Appendix 3). - Making decisions regarding all low-level concerns in collaboration with the central team representative (See Appendix 3). - 6.8.2.
+[EYFS Providers Only]: Ensuring the relevant staffing ratios are met, where applicable - 6.8.3.
+[EYFS Providers Only]: Making sure each child in the Early Years Foundation Stage is assigned a key person - 6.8.4.
+The Headteacher/Principal will ensure that staff are appropriately trained to support pupils to be themselves at school, e.g. if they are LGBTQ+ and that the environment has a positive inclusive approach. - 6.8.5.
+The Headteacher/Principal will ensure that the school/academy put in place appropriate safeguarding responses for pupils who become absent from education, particularly on repeat occasions and/or for prolonged periods, to help identify any risk of abuse, neglect or exploitation, and prevent the risk of their disappearance in future. - 6.8.6.
+The Headteacher/Principal will ensure that appropriate mechanisms are in place to assist staff to understand and discharge their role and responsibilities in regard to safeguarding children. - 6.8.7.
+The Headteacher/Principal will ensure that the school/academy appoints a senior leader to the role of DSL as an explicit part of the role-holder's job description.